On Board

 I’ve also found that a large amount of my solid colored long and short sleeved shirts have frayed hems or have developed small holes in them all over the place.
 The holes are usually along the seams making it very difficult to mend.
 I had a bunch of those on my list to fix, but I’m starting to think they will NOT be worth it.
 People talk all the time about fast fashion vs. quality clothing and how fast fashion has invaded the thrift shops.
 What I don’t know is what brands are actually considered good quality?
 I never used to pay much attention to clothing brands, but that also means I don’t understand what to look for in high quality clothing.
 For instance a lot of socks I bought for Will were what I considered “name brand” but they are total garbage.
 I was so sick of Will going through like a pair of socks a week that I invested in some crazy expensive brand of wool socks called Darn Tough.
 They have a lifetime warranty so I don’t mind paying more up front.
 Honestly I’d pay a premium for all my clothes to come with a lifetime warranty!
 If anyone has suggestions of some great brands that last and have cotton long and short sleeved solid colored tees let me know!

-Mending march might make for some boring tutorials so let me show you a cute one I did.
+Mending March might make for some boring tutorials so let me show you a cute one I did.
 Julius is constantly getting holes in his pants.
-I’ve been struggling to figure out what to patch with because I usually try to match the material I’m patching, but it doesn’t always hold up (or will sometimes require more work to finish the patch to prevent unraveling).
-Some folks said wool felt was a great patching medium so I decided the next few patching jobs I’m going to use felt and see how it goes.
+I’ve been struggling to figure out what to patch with because I usually try to match the material I’m patching, but it doesn’t always hold up (or will sometimes require more work to finish the patch to prevent unraveling or fraying itself).
+Some folks said wool felt was a great patching medium since it doesn’t fray so I decided for the next few patching jobs I’m going to use felt and see how it goes.
 I just so happen to have way more felt than I can ever use in my lifetime, so I grabbed a scrap of red felt and got to work!

 Note: this rip is about 1/2″ wide on the unstitched side and 1″ long total.
 Another side note, I do not remember adding those stitches on the left side, was it Julius?